 Of course, babies need to be given the opportunity to learn to use utensils, and to move other textures around in their mouths, so view these as a tool in your arsenal—not the only way to feed your baby.
 I love to combine purees, pouches, and baby led weaning style foods when feeding kids.

-We started using these around 7 months as an option to have in the mix at mealtimes.
+We started using these around 7 months with our own baby food and smooth foods as an option to have in the mix at mealtimes.

 Are they good for toddlers?